Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/README.md

     - **Size Classes**
       - How do they work?
     - **In Class Activities**
-      - Add size classes to Tip Calculator
+      - Add size classes to Magic 8 ball
 1. Mood Tracker - Part 1 - Displaying Lists
     - **Collections**
       - Using UITableView to display a list of data